 - Take That!: When Lance has Kimura at his mercy, one of the Noodle Implements he needs to torture the information out of him is a Nickelback album.

-- Tap on the Head: One of Lance's signature moves, used to easily knock out the big and burly Kimura almost instantly.Lance: Just a ''few'' ounces of pressure to the vagus nerve, and look at your boy!
+- Tap on the Head: One of Lance's signature moves, used to easily knock out the big and burly Kimura almost instantly.Lance: Just three ounces of pressure to the vagus nerve, and look at your boy!
 Sleepy night-night.

 - Teeny Weenie: Implied during Lance's transformation sequence: after his hand shrinks, he looks down into his pants and screams in horror.